 1 tablespoon salt

 Using a sharp knife, make 3-4 parallel long slashes on each side of the snapper – slicing almost through to the bone.
-Fill the slashes with spice paste and rub over the fish.
+Fill the slashes with the spice paste and rub over the fish.
 Stuff any excess spice paste inside the belly.
 Set aside for 15 minutes.

 Heat the oil in a large pan.
 Sear the fish for a minute on each side.
-Transfer the pan into oven preheated at 350°F. Cook for 15-20 minutes.
+Transfer the pan into an oven preheated at 350°F. Cook for 15-20 minutes.
 Remove from the oven, squeeze lime juice over the top and serve.
 You can also use a grill if you like cooking outdoors!

 2 avocados peeled and chopped

 Put all the ingredients in a food processor, mix them until smooth.

 Preheat oven 250°F. Place tomatoes in a roasting dish, drizzle with olive oil, salt and pepper.
 Transfer to the oven and roast for 30-45 minutes.